Bijan-K/bijan-k/README.md

 Delighted to have you here.

 I'll keep it brief.
-I am a programmer/software developer who likes machines.
-I know a thing or two about web and AI development.
+I am a programmer/software developer who likes machines, and I know a thing or two about web and AI development.
 I am generally a liberal individual and somewhat of an accelerationist(e/acc).
 I would love to make AI products that are fun/useful, as well as research it in order to understand/utilise it more potently.

 I am currently a prospective student seeking to continue my education aboard.